 Photo by RDNE Stock project at Pexels

-If they do, the firm may still not be for you.
-There are lots of other characters to get to know before you can really tell whether you will enjoy working there.
-Next time: The Practice Group Leader.
+If they do impress you, the firm may still not be for you.
+There are many more folks to meet at your firm before you can really tell whether you will ever be happy, healthy, and wealthy if you stay there.

 Murray is a happily retired lawyer who lives in the country, drives a pick-up truck, writes, teaches and mentors.
 You can reach him at [email protected] or see what he is up to at lawanddisorderinc.com.